github/docs/content/code-security/getting-started/best-practices-for-preventing-data-leaks-in-your-organization.md

    * Private and internal repositories when you have a license for {% data variables.product.prodname_GH_advanced_security %}{% endif %}
 {% endif %}

-{% ifversion ghes %}Your site administrator must enable {% data variables.product.prodname_secret_scanning %} for {% data variables.location.product_location %} before you can use this feature.
+{% ifversion ghes %}Your site administrator must enable {% data variables.product.prodname_secret_scanning %} for your instance before you can use this feature.
 For more information, see "[AUTOTITLE](/admin/code-security/managing-github-advanced-security-for-your-enterprise/configuring-secret-scanning-for-your-appliance)."{% endif %}

 For more information about {% data variables.product.prodname_secret_scanning %}, see "[AUTOTITLE](/code-security/secret-scanning/introduction/about-secret-scanning)."